vdsm/virtual-dsm/readme.md

             ipv4_address: 192.168.0.100
     ```

-    And add the following to the very bottom of your compose file:
+    And add the same network to the very bottom of your compose file:

     ```
     networks:
-        vlan:
+        vdsm:
             external: true
     ```